SarahHenze/QPuB/README.md

 For documentation see: https://github.com/QuantSysBio/QPuB.\n", call.=FALSE)
 }
 ```
 and enabled the following snippets and editing the variables according to the desired example.
-For **Prot_K386** with an output folder **my_fancy_name**m, the snippets looks like the following:
+For **Prot_K386** with an output folder **my_fancy_name**, the snippets looks like the following:

 ```R
 # file <- 'runQPuB.r'